European River Cruises: Your Extraordinary Voyage Through the Heart of Europe

 Yes, a valid U.S. passport is required for all European river cruises.
 Your passport must be valid for at least six months beyond your travel dates.
 Since river cruises often pass through multiple countries – sometimes three or four in a single voyage – your passport will be essential for smooth border crossings.
 No visas are typically required for U.S. citizens visiting Schengen Zone countries for stays under 90 days.

 Several outstanding river cruise lines operate in Europe.
-AmaWaterways, Avalon Waterways, Uniworld Boutique River Cruises, and Viking are among the most popular, each offering a distinct style and experience.
-Our advisors hold certifications with all of these lines and can match you with the one that best suits your preferences — whether you value inclusive luxury, active excursion options, or a contemporary design-forward experience.
+AmaWaterways, Avalon Waterways, and Uniworld Boutique River Cruises are the lines where our advisors hold specialist certifications.
+We’re also well-versed in Viking and other major operators through years of hands-on experience, though we don’t hold formal certifications with those lines.
+Each cruise line offers a distinct style, and we can match you with the one that best suits your preferences – whether you value inclusive luxury, active excursion options, or a contemporary design-forward experience.

 Absolutely.
 European river cruises are a favorite for couples celebrating anniversaries, honeymoons, or simply traveling together.
 The intimate atmosphere, included excursions, and elegant dining create a romantic, stress-free experience.
-For multi-generational families, select sailings during summer months when some lines offer family-friendly programming.
+For multi-generational families, select sailings during summer months when lines like AmaWaterways offer dedicated family-friendly programming and connecting staterooms.
 The all-inclusive nature of river cruising means everyone can enjoy the experience without the complexity of coordinating separate activities.

 Popular excursions include guided walking tours of historic city centers, visits to renowned wine regions and local vineyards, cooking classes featuring regional cuisine, bicycle rides through picturesque countryside, tours of medieval castles and grand palaces, and visits to world-class museums and galleries.
 Many lines also offer “active” and “gentle” excursion options so every guest can explore at their own pace.